JenniferSpry/peakFlow/README.md

 * color bars depending on state ✅
 * display values between minimum and maximum value only (incl padding)  ✅
 * display all days not just the ones in the data (between earliest and latest day)  ✅
-* fix date text display
+* display only months on x scale
-* display notes
+* display notes (as lines behind the bars)
-* add hover state with informations
 * add controls
     * max / lowest / average measurement
     * only morning / evening
     * only measurement no state
+* seperate first and last measurement into morning (before 12) and evening (after), maybe include values after midnight in previous day?
+* add hover state with informations